Welcome To The

 We are part of the University of Arkansas Cooperative Extension Service’s statewide network and the University of Arkansas System’s Division of Agriculture.
 Our mission is to provide research-based information through non-formal education to help all Arkansans improve their economic well-being and the quality of their lives.
 Whether it is agriculture, 4-H, health and living, or community development, the Lawrence County Extension Office is at your service!

-Join us for a walk on the wild side at the annual 4-H Day Camp to be held at Lake Charles State Park on June 15th, 22nd, and 29th.
+The 12th annual 4-H Day Camp will be held at Lake Charles State Park on June 14th, 21st, and 28th.
 Camp starts at 10 AM each morning and will last until 3 PM.
-This year's topics include; Wildlife Conservation, Junk Drawer Mechanics, Food, Fun & Fitness with Yoga, Compass & Orienteering along with games, swimming and water games at the end of each day.
-The cost is $30.00 and includes lunch, snacks,and supplies for all three days and a t-shirt!
+The cost is $30.00 and includes lunch, snacks, and supplies for all three days plus a t-shirt!

 Registration deadline is June 1st and space is limited to the first 30 who register.